| |

 Support your local natural food store.
 Find a store that

-for a vitamin pill store, but for a store that sells whole
+store; find a store that sells whole

 plant foods.
 When we travel, we love to visit the local natural food

-come straight out of the 60's.
+straight out of the 60's.

 This is a cute little natural food store we found on the Oregon coast.